 Harnessing the benefits of next generation technologies

-The Internet of Things Group aims to examine new impacts on upcoming policy which may arise from the huge increases in scale, ubiquity, processing capability and interconnectivity forecast for the “Internet of Things” (including machine-to-machine interfacing).
-Internet of Things themes also include
+The objective is to examine new impacts on upcoming policy which may arise from the huge increases in scale, ubiquity, processing capability and interconnectivity forecast for smart devices and the “Internet of Things” (including machine-to-machine interfacing).

 Building trust through good practice in the online world

-The Age Verification Group aims to identify how rigorous age verification controls in tightly regulated industries such as gambling or adult entertainment might be applied more generally for child online protection, and assist in their implementation.
+The Age Verification & Internet Safety Group aims to identify how rigorous age verification controls in tightly regulated industries such as gambling or adult entertainment might be applied more generally for child online protection, and assist in their implementation.

 The Cyber security and E Crime Group aims to create, identify and support key partnerships to cut online crime and nuisance, reduce risk, increase awareness and confidence in online safety/security and establish UK leadership in Internet policing and governance.
 This activity has implications for both consumer and business confidence in the online world, as well as delivering a secure consumer/commercial environment which underpins UK competitiveness.